History of National Ugly Sweater Day

 National Ugly Sweater Day timeline

 Jingle-bell sweaters reached a peak when displayed on the whole family during National Lampoon’s Christmas Vacation.
-Soon after, it seemed ugly sweaters were a thing of the past.

 National Ugly Sweater Day Statistics

 What day is National Ugly Sweater Day?